borisgarbuzov/mortgage-vs-rent/README.md

 - **r_m_yearly = 0.04** — annual mortgage rate.
 Published by lenders online, no
 estimation needed.
 Around 4% was the prevailing rate at the time of writing.
-Set it to whatever you are quoted today — 3.5% is closer to current levels.
+Reset it to whatever you are quoted.
+For example, today, it is probably around 3.5%.

 - **r_d_yearly = 0.0375** — annual discount rate, and simultaneously the
 opportunity cost of the downpayment.
-At the time of writing, a 3.75% GIC was available in Canada.
-In the ownership scenario this rate discounts future cash flows to present value; in the rental scenario it represents what the downpayment would earn sitting in a deposit instead of going toward a purchase.
+At the time of writing, a GIC of a bit below than 3.75%  was available in Canada.
+In the ownership scenario, this rate discounts future cash flows to present value; in the rental scenario, it represents what the down payment would earn sitting in a deposit instead of going toward a purchase.
 This rate should sit below the mortgage rate.
 The bank issues the mortgage and bears the credit risk, so it earns a spread over the risk-free deposit rate.
 That spread is the gap between r_m and r_d.
 Economically, the discount rate has